Alpine Medicine Course

 • Head torch

-• Compass – Silva Expedition Type 4
+• Compass – similar in standard to Silva Expedition Type 4

 • Sunglasses – wrap around, minimum category 3 lenses